 The licensee is also expected to have a third-party safety culture assessment performed.
 [C4]

-3. IP 95003, “,” will be performed to review the breadth and depth of the performance deficiencies, assess the licensee’s evaluation of its safety culture, and independently perform a graded assessment of the licensee’s safety culture.
+3. IP 95003, “Supplemental Inspection Response to Action Matrix Column 4 (Multiple/Repetitive Degraded Cornerstone) Inputs,” will be performed to review the breadth and depth of the performance deficiencies, assess the licensee’s evaluation of its safety culture, and independently perform a graded assessment of the licensee’s safety culture.
 A decision to not independently perform an assessment of the licensee’s safety culture would be an Action Matrix deviation.
 However, the staff can use the results from a licensee’s third-party safety culture assessment and the licensee’s causal evaluation to satisfy the inspection requirements if the staff has completed a validation of the third-party safety culture assessment methodology, assessment effort, and causal evaluation.
 This situation would not be an Action Matrix deviation.
 The supplemental inspection plan must be approved by the appropriate regional division director after conferring with the Director or Deputy Director, NRR/DRO.

 When the objectives of the IP 95003 supplemental inspection have been satisfactorily met, the findings may be closed.
 However, the licensee will remain in the higher column until the requirements to transfer out of Column 4 described in the CAL have been inspected and met.
 When that is accomplished, the Region will issue an assessment follow-up letter moving the licensee out of Column 4.